bemurphy/deploy_service/README.md

 # deploy_service
-A simple deployment service.
+A simple deployment service for static websites.
 This receives push webhooks from Github to `/push` and runs a `deploy.sh` script located in the rep.

 ## Assumptions